-- Provide the initial high vacuum environment with minimum impurities for plasma formation: - Evacuate the spent plasma constituents at the end of each pulse prior to the next plasma pulse; - Remove impurities liberated during bakeout and/or discharge cleaning of the vacuum vessel interior; and - Provide instrumentation and a Residual Gas Analyzer.
+- Provide the initial high vacuum environment with minimum impurities for plasma formation; - Evacuate the spent plasma constituents at the end of each pulse prior to the next plasma pulse; - Remove impurities liberated during bakeout and/or discharge cleaning of the vacuum vessel interior; and - Provide instrumentation and a Residual Gas Analyzer.

-This WBS element also includes the controllers for all pumps and any baffles for backstreaming.
+This WBS element also includes the controllers for all pumps.
+The relocation of racks and control equipment is covered under WBS 1.2.4.9

 In order to accommodate the installation of the 2nd NBI on NSTX the existing Vacuum Pumping System will be modified.
-This WBS element includes the design, fabrication, and installation of a new vessel pumping system and includes new pump ducts off of the Neutral Beamline 2 duct, mechanical and electrical isolation of the system, vacuum diagnostic relocation, magnetic shielding and support of TVPS TMPs, and TMP service connections.
+This WBS element includes the design, fabrication, and installation of a new vessel pumping system and includes new pump ducts off of the Neutral Beamline 2 duct, mechanical and electrical isolation of the system, vacuum diagnostic relocation, magnetic.